 This credit is good for the life of the bond and may be used in combination with any other credit.
-It is not refundable.
-The credit can only be used to offset the lesser of eighty percent (80%) of the total income tax liability or the income tax liability attributable to the income generated by the economic development project as determined by the formula adopted by the MBFC.
 Any excess credit amount may be carried forward three (3) succeeding years following the year in which the credit was earned.
 The debt service expense cannot be used both as a credit and a deduction.
 If any part of the debt service expense is taken as both a credit and a deduction, then the amount of the credit taken must be added back to Mississippi taxable income in the year the credit is used.

 Only the business enterprise that entered into a financing agreement with MBFC and has debt service expenses is eligible to take the credit.
 Credit received by a partnership, LLC or an S-Corporation may be passed through to offset only the income tax due from the activity that created the credit.
-The credit is subject to the same limitations that the pass through entity would have had.
+The credit is subject to the same limitations that the pass-through entity would have had.
 The tax due on salaries or wages paid by an S-Corporation and guaranteed payments to partners by a partnership cannot be offset by the credit.